Towards Ivanov's meta-conjecture for geodesic currents: Obstruction when generalizing to currents

-\begin{remark} The solution set that satisfies \cref{sumeq} and \cref{eqsa} is 4-dimensional.
+Then $(a,b,c)$ and $(a',b',c')$ satisfy equations (3) and (4).
+They also satisfy $a \geq b \geq c$ and $a' \geq b' \geq c'$.
+The conditions on $k$ and $t$ make certain that $a$, $a'$, $c$, $c'$ are odd and $b$, $b'$ are even.
+This gives us a infinite collection of curves $\gamma_{(a,b,c)}$ and $\gamma_{(a',b',c')}$ have the same self intersection number and simple marked length spectra. \end{proof} \begin{remark} The solution set that satisfies \cref{sumeq} and \cref{eqsa} is 4-dimensional.
 The collection of curves $\gamma_{(a,b,c)}$ and $\gamma_{(a',b',c')}$ that have the same self intersection number and simple marked length spectra is bigger than the one described in \cref{eq14}.
 The two parameter family described in \cref{eq14} makes computing examples easier. \end{remark}

-\textbf{Non-hyperbolic equivalence.} The fundamental group of P is the free group $F(x,y)$ generated by two elements $x$ and $y$.
-Here $x$ and $y$ represent the loops that go around the boundary components $x$ and $y$ respectively.
-Note that the loop that goes around boundary component $z$ can be represented by the word $x^{-1}y^{-1}$.
+\begin{remark}The curves $\gamma_{(a,b,c)}$ and $\gamma_{(a',b',c')}$ are not hyperbolically equivalent.
+To see this consider the fundamental group of $P$.
+This is the free group $F(x,y)$ where $x$ and $y$ represent the loops that go around the boundary components $X$ and $Y$ respectively.
 For any $a, b, c$, the word in the fundamental group representing the curve $\gamma_{(a,b,c)}$ is: